Skip to the main content.

 4. Incident response

-Malware attacks happen, even with the best security.
+what is an msp and how to choose the right one 1Malware attacks happen, even with the best security.
 Your network can go down for any number of reasons.
 When these things happen you want to know how your prospective MSP will react.
 Ask them what their incident response processes are and how they would respond if a situation like this arose with your IT.
 These situations can even cripple your reputation, customer base, and revenue if they are not handled well.
 In the worst-case scenario, it can even make you shut down your business.

 Fortunately, a high-quality MSP should respond immediately.
 They will mitigate the risks as soon as possible to keep your organisation from crumbling.

-They should have planned and practiced incident response procedures that they can share with you to give you peace of mind.
+They should have planned and practised incident response procedures that they can share with you to give you peace of mind.
 These should be clearly communicated so that you understand what will happen in such an event, and how your systems and staff will be effected.
 These plans should also ensure you know what part you need to play in a disaster scenario such as contacting insurance companies, communicating with your staff etc.

 5. Training